 Carter Newlin, Photo Editor

 Hey!
-I'm Carter, and this is my second year on ROAR staff as Photo Editor!
+I'm Carter, and this is my second year on Roar staff as Photo Editor!
 Besides being the dude with a camera, I am the president of First Priority Club, play soccer, surf, and am a huge Jacksonville Jaguars fan. ¡Pura vida!